The Bird with the Crystal Plumage

 As the synopsis states, our American writer in Italy is Sam Dalmas (Tony Musante).
 He came here because he was having trouble writing and a friend recommended it would be good for him.
 Since coming he has published a book and will be returning to the United States with his girlfriend.
 He is given his final check from his friend Professor Carlo Dover (Renato Romano).

 He is released and it is foggy out.
 He hasn’t slept and he turns the corner to walk down another sidewalk.
 An old woman screams for him to watch out and Sam ducks.
 He is being followed and the person tried to decapitate him with a large knife.
 He chases after the killer, but he disappears in the fog.
-When the woman asks if he is okay, he plays it off, but he is shaken.
+When the woman asks if he is okay, he plays it off, but he’s shaken.

 Sam returns home to Julia (Suzy Kendall).
 He decides with the little time he has left, to try to figure out who the killer is.
-There’s another murder though and the more that he looks into it, he becomes a target of the killer as well.
+There’s another murder though and the more that he investigates, he becomes a target of the killer as well.
 His investigation leads him first to an art gallery where an odd painting might have something to do with what is happening.

-I thought the acting was good for the most part.
-I wasn’t blown away by anyone, but no one did anything to ruin the film.
-The mystery of who the killer was is great.
-I thought I had it figured out at one point and then there are a couple of twists which made me enjoy this film even more.
-After these viewings and others in this subgenre, I don’t think they do as much with the red herrings.
+Then to finish out my thoughts with the story, I’ll discuss the mystery of who the killer was.
+I thought it worked.
+I know from my first watch; I thought I figured it out at one point and then there are a couple of twists which made me enjoy this film even more.
+After multiple viewings and others in this subgenre, I don’t think they do as much with the red herrings.
 The ones we get make sense though.
-I should also say that I liked Musante here and Kendall is gorgeous.
-The rest of the cast worked here for what was needed as well.

 My Rating: 8.5 out of 10